Mission & History

 A Prosperous Century.
 A New Millennium.

 TCU and our hometown would enjoy a partnership of growth, mutual enrichment and community through the 20th century, but the new millennium would bring unprecedented cultural and physical progress to the university.
 Through strategic planning, vision and generosity, we have created a campus that honors our history as we look to the future.
-Today, the Horned Frog family includes approximately 11,000 students seeking the very same purpose of which our founders dreamed, and a global network of more than 90,000 living alumni.
+Today, the Horned Frog family includes approximately 12,000 students seeking the very same purpose of which our founders dreamed, and a global network of 100,000 living alumni.

 TCU began as a family endeavor—an enriching place of spirited belonging for men and women of character to acquire a liberal arts education and strive to serve the greater good.